 Where To See An Art Show

-The Portland Art Museum is the oldest art museum on the west coast, and the city’s obligatory big fancy art space, with all of the varied collections that entails.
+The Portland Art Museum (1219 SW Park) is the oldest art museum on the west coast, and the city’s obligatory big fancy art space, with all of the varied collections that entails.
 The permanent collection is pretty, but it’s PAM’s touring shows and original programming that really shine, often incorporating a wonderful mix of local context and nationally recognized work.
-PAM’s well worth devoting an afternoon to, and be sure to check the schedule for the museum’s Whitsell Auditorium if you like your visual art with a side of cinema.
+Recent shows have taken on the architecture of Oregonian John Yeon, the impressive archives of Portland’s Blue Sky Gallery, the work of contemporary Native American artists, and the ’80s art world of Andy Warhol.
+PAM’s well worth devoting an afternoon to.
+And be sure to check the schedule for the museum’s Whitsell Auditorium if you like your visual art with a side of cinema.

 Looking for something more contemporary?
-Then check out the Portland Institute for Contemporary Art.
-PICA’s programming bridges genres and provides a steady mix of local and nationally recognized artists.
+Then check out the Portland Institute for Contemporary Art (415 SW 10th, 15 NE Hancock).
+PICA’s programming has been known to bridge genres and provide a steady mix of local and nationally recognized artists.
+Does a reading from Lynne Tillman juxtaposed with presentations from local performance artists sound good to you?
+It’s happened at PICA.
 While the organization’s year-round programming is consistently excellent, the best time to experience their eclectic curatorial inclinations is during the annual Time-Based Art Festival, a jam-packed performance festival that fills Portland with innovative work each fall.

 10 More Places We Recommend: